 - Portland International Raceway

-Contact Rizk Law Today for a Free Consultation
+Contact Rizk Law Today to Setup a Free Consultation

-We can discuss your case during a free, no obligation consultation to determine the legal options available to you.
-If you decide to move forward, our firm will conduct a thorough investigation to collect evidence supporting negligence occurred so we can build a successful claim on your behalf.
-We do not charge legal fees unless you recover compensation for your injuries.
+We are prepared to discuss your potential case during a free, no-obligation consultation to determine the legal options available to you.
+If you decide to move forward, we do not charge legal fees unless you recover compensation for your injuries.